williamdemeo/cs241-spring2022/README.md

 ## Introduction

-You are now reading the main course web page and syllabus for CS 241.
+You are now reading the main course web page for CS 241.

 *This page will be updated throughout the semester.
 Students are expected to visit this page periodically to stay updated.*